nilsonrossi/django-bpmn-engine/doc/index.rst

 -------
 You can find us on `our Discord Channel <https://discord.gg/zDEBEnrF>`_

-Commercial support for SpiffWorkflow is available from `Sartography <https://sartography.com>`_
+Commercial support for py_bpmn_engine is available from `Sartography <https://sartography.com>`_